WSUCptSCapstone-Fall2022Spring2023/dell-pravegaolapjava/Document-CptS423/Sprint2_Report.md

  https://github.com/WSUCptSCapstone-Fall2022Spring2023/dell-pravegaolapjava/issues/159

  ## Incomplete Issues/User Stories
 https://github.com/WSUCptSCapstone-Fall2022Spring2023/dell-pravegaolapjava/issues/135 - Not completed, still more tests that need to be researched.
-Currently the `PravegaEventSupplier.java` tests have been reviewed and converted so that they can be added to our MVP report draft two.
+Currently the `PravegaEventSupplier.java` and `PravegaSamplerSpec.java` tests have been reviewed and converted so that they can be added to our MVP report draft two.

 https://github.com/WSUCptSCapstone-Fall2022Spring2023/dell-pravegaolapjava/issues/147 - Not completed, still need to research `SeekableStreamIndexTaskRunner.java` more.
 Now that the team has an understanding of `SeekableStreamSupervisor.java` we can begin looking at the more lower level behind the scenes work that is occuring that the supervisor does not involve itself with directly.